SansGuidon/bookmarks/README.md

 * [Dmitriy Samovskiy](http://www.somic.org/2010/03/02/the-rise-of-devops/) - (2010) The Rise of DevOps
 * [Dmitriy Samovskiy](http://www.somic.org/2016/04/12/rise-of-new-operations/) - (2016) The Rise of New Operations
 * [Electric Cloud](https://electric-cloud.com/plugins/continuous-integration/) - (2014) Continuous Integration Best Practices: Vision and Reality | Are you really practicing the principles of Continuous Integration?
+* [Angela Stringfellow](https://stackify.com/devops-resume-mistakes/) - (2017) Mistakes to Avoid on Your DevOps Resume: Tips from 20 DevOps Leaders and Hiring Managers

 ## Ansible
 * [Ansible](https://www.ansible.com/blog) - Ansible Blog